ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-Here are a few possible relationships.
-Since the colimit graph is given by glueing Graph-2 and Graph-3 along the shape of Graph-1, at the least,
+Since the colimit graph is given by glueing Graph-2 and Graph-3 along the shape of Graph-1, at the least, we expect that:

 1. Graph-2 must embed in the colimit graph (the cup is in the glued object).
 2. Graph-3 must embed in the colimit graph (the handle is in the glued object).